Rules of Operation and Use of University Information System of Prague University of Economics and Business (PR 7/2018)

 The user bears all responsibility for damages caused by his / her actions in connection with the use of Office 365 caused to other users.

-This regulation follows PR 01/2007 Operation and use of computer technology and computer network of the University of Economics in Prague.
+This regulation follows PR 01/2007 Operation and use of computer technology and computer network of the Prague University of Economics and Business.

-PR 08/2011 Rules for Operation and Use of University Information System of University of Economics in Prague
+PR 08/2011 Rules for Operation and Use of University Information System of Prague University of Economics and Business

 Annexes to this Regulation: This Regulation has no annexes.